sh00t2kill/petoneer_custom_component/README.md

 Important Note: This is for fountains that use the Fresco Pro app, not the Tuya Cloud based Petoneer app.

+There are 3 things required for configuration<br>
+username: the email address used to sign in to the Fresco Pro app
+password: the password for the Fresco Pro app
+serial: the serial number for the fountain.
+It can be found by opening the device in the Fresco Pro app, Setting -> About

 ##TODO

 Add a way to reset the consumables